 Let me explain a few things.
 First, a wedding celebration back in Jesus' day might be a weeklong event.
 The couple was officially married on the first day, but there would follow several days of feasting and games and general merry-making - like a wedding reception that just keeps on going.
-And the whole affair was the responsibility of the groom and his family.
+The whole affair was the responsibility of the groom and his family.
 They paid for everything.
-(And just as a side note here, as the father of two daughters of marriageable age, I'm all for reinstating this wise biblical custom.)
-So, anyway, it was the groom's party; but so that he could actually be part of it and enjoy it with his bride and guests, he'd typically appoint or hire someone to manage everything.
+It was the groom's party to honor his bride.
+But so that he could actually be part of it and enjoy it with his bride and guests, he'd typically appoint or hire someone to manage everything.
 That person was the master of the feast.
-It was his job to oversee all the details and ensure that the guests were taken care of.
+It was his job to oversee all the details and ensure the guests were taken care of.

 At the Cana wedding, the master of the feast would have been in near panic mode.
-The groom didn't order enough wine.
-And because hospitality was so vitally important back then, it was a major blunder, one that would soon make the groom, his family, and the master of the feast all look like inconsiderate and incompetent fools.
+The groom didn't provide enough wine.
+Because hospitality was so vitally important back then, it was a major blunder, one that would soon make the groom, his family, and the master of the feast all look like inconsiderate and incompetent fools.
 It was the master's job to prevent that from happening.
-And that's why Jesus directs the servants to take the wine he created to him.
+That's why Jesus directs the servants to take the wine he created to him.

 When he tastes it, he's really surprised.
 He's expecting the worst, a bargain basement brand.
 What else would be available at such short notice?
 But he finds that it's far better than the wine they'd been serving and ran out of.
 Of course he's delighted that the disaster has been averted; but he rushes over to the groom to tell him that he's done things out of order.

-Everybody knows that you serve the best wine first, when palates are clean and senses are sharpest.
-And then when folks have had a few and their powers of discernment are a bit muddled, you can serve the stuff of lesser quality.
-You've saved the best until last.
+Everyone knows that you serve the best wine first, when palates are clean and senses are sharpest.
+Later, when folks have had a few and their powers of discernment are a bit muddled, you can serve the stuff of lesser quality.
+You saved the best until last.

-It's a rebuke.
-You did it wrong.
+It's a rebuke: You did it wrong.
 You got it backwards.
 Good first, then bad.
 That's the way wine ought to be served, he says.
 You should not have done things out of order.

 But that is the point: Jesus does things out of order - not according to the customs of men.
-And to take us to that deeper level, we need to understand that wine is theologically loaded.
+To take us to that deeper level, we need to understand that wine is theologically loaded.
 It's used in the Scriptures to illustrate certain spiritual concepts.
 Sometimes it stands for God's judgment.
-In the Psalms and in the prophets Isaiah and Jeremiah in particular, we read about how there's a cup of wrath in the Lord's hand - foul tasting wine - that the Lord is going to force his enemies to drink down to its dregs.
+In the Psalms and in the prophets Isaiah and Jeremiah, we read about how there's a cup of wrath in the Lord's hand - foul tasting wine - that the Lord is going to force his enemies to drink down to its dregs.
 It will make them drunk.
 They'll stagger and fall.
 They'll lie on the ground in their own vomit, never to rise again.
 That's one picture, and it isn't pretty.
 But then other times we read about the cup of the Lord's blessing.
 This is the good wine, and it stands for the Lord's salvation and his gifts of grace.
 It gladdens the hearts of God's people, and it flows freely at the feast of his salvation.